valtoni/budget-exporter/budget-exporter/README.md

 4. The extension "Budget Exporter" should appear.
 Click the toolbar icon to open the popup.

 Notes
-- The content script is set to run on <all_urls>.
-Adjust matches in manifest.json to restrict scope.
+- The content script is configured to run only on selected bank domains (see manifest.json → matches/host_permissions).
 - No icons are provided to keep the skeleton lightweight.
 You can add PNG icons later and include them in manifest.json → icons.
 - The background script listens for a simple PING message.
 The popup sends a PING and shows the response.
 - Options page demonstrates saving a simple value via chrome.storage.sync.